gardener-community/gardener-chart-releaser/README.md

 # Gardener Chart releaser
 In this repo, the code for a Gardener chart releaser is provided and maintained.
+This software aims at collecting and releasing charts required for Gardener provisioning, so that they can be accessed at one single point of truth.
+Releases are published on GitHub and a corresponding helm repository is configured via GitHub pages.
+Consequently, working with the released charts is as simple as it could be.
+Note that only the software itself is maintained here.
+The releases are/can be published in various other repositories (you could also setup your own, if you like).

 # Getting Started